Post-Processing Secrets: Finishing 3D Printed Cosplay Props Like a Pro

 Solution:

-1. Sanding: Start with a lower grit sandpaper (e.g., 120-180 grit) to quickly reduce prominent layer lines and larger imperfections.
-Move to progressively finer grits (220, 320, 400, 600+) for a silky-smooth finish.
-Wet sanding is highly recommended for plastics like PETG+ or PLA.
-Submerge your print or keep the sandpaper wet; this prevents plastic dust buildup, reduces friction heat (which can melt the plastic), and gives a much smoother result.
-Sand in a circular motion or with the grain of the layer lines to maximize effectiveness.
+1. Sanding: Start at 120-180 grit to cut down prominent layer lines and larger imperfections.
+Work up through 220, 320, 400, 600 and beyond.
+Wet sanding is the right call for plastics like PETG+ or PLA.
+Keep the paper wet, or submerge the part.
+It prevents plastic dust buildup, limits friction heat, and produces a much cleaner surface.
+Sand in a circular motion or along the layer direction.

 Pro Tips:

-* Maker Tip: For large voids or structural repairs, consider mixing 2-part epoxy resin with fine sanding dust or even baking soda to create a robust, sandable filler.
+* Maker Tip: For large voids or structural repairs, mix 2-part epoxy resin with fine sanding dust or baking soda to make a cheap, robust, sandable filler.

 3. Priming for a Flawless Canvas